 Our staff loves: Richmond

-Written by Andrew James Masters (Astor Queensway)
+Written by Andrew James Masters (Astor Kensington)

-Situated merely forty-five minutes from the front door of Astor Queensway, Richmond is a beautiful suburb situated on the river Thames outside the city of London.
+Situated merely forty-five minutes from the front door of Astor Kensington, Richmond is a beautiful suburb situated on the river Thames outside the city of London.
 It has existed for over four hundred years and was originally founded as the location of Henry VIII‘s palace in the 16th century.
 The town itself is much quieter than the hustle and bustle of London city and is perfect for a day trip to walk around and to get some much needed relaxation.

 The main street has dozens of stores; ranging from H&M to an Argentinian steakhouse, to quaint little bookstores and numerous little cafes.
 And speaking of cafes, I personally recommend the Australian/New Zealand cafe two doors down from the tube.
 It’s called Butter Beans and they make the most delicious coffee in the city.
 (Much nicer than what the English consider to be real coffee.)
 Conveniently, the tube station is situated right on the main road so getting around is extremely easy.